nikextens/Data_Scientist_Blog_Post/README.md

 # Data_Scientist_Blog_Post

-Udacity Data Science Nanodegree - Project 1
+This project is part of my Data Sciene Nanodegree project by Udacity.

 ## Libraries
 The developer needs to import the following libraries to run the analysis: